HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

   sql_file="csp_number_of_allowed_hosts.sql"
 ) }}

 Overall, the length of the `Content-Security-Policy` response header is quite limited: the median length for the value of the header is 75 bytes.
 This is mainly due to the short single-purpose CSP policies that are frequently used.
 For instance, 24.64% of the policies defined on desktop pages only have the `upgrade-insecure-requests` directive.

 The most common header value, making up for 29.44% of all policies defined on desktop pages, is `block-all-mixed-content; frame-ancestors 'none'; upgrade-insecure-requests;`.
 This policy will prevent the page from being framed, tries to upgrade requests to the secure protocol, and blocks the content if that fails.

+{{ figure_markup(
+  caption="Bytes in the longest CSP observed.", content="22,333", classes="big-number",
+  sheets_gid="150007358",
+  sql_file="csp_number_of_allowed_hosts.sql"
+)
+}}

 On the other side of the spectrum, the longest CSP policy that we observed was 22,333 bytes long.

 <figure>
   <table>